darktable-org/dtdocs/content/guides-tutorials/batch-editing.md

 ### editing the reference image

 Choose a reference image that was taken in the lighting conditions closest to those of the color checker image that served as your profiling reference.
-Your primary color-grading should already be handled by the profile used in the _color calibration_ module (in conjuction with the _input color profile_ module).
+Your primary color-grading should already be handled by the profile used in the _color calibration_ module (in conjunction with the _input color profile_ module).
 What remains to complete this stage is to adjust the [_exposure_](../module-reference/processing-modules/exposure.md) setting to match the overall brightness that you expect.

 Next, proceed with the [_filmic rgb_](../module-reference/processing-modules/filmic-rgb.md#scene) white and black relative exposures, as well as the contrast setting.
 Finish with the secondary color-grading.